Heat styling natural gray hair

 Generally, quality heat protectants contain humectants( like propylene glycol), amino acids( keratin), natural oils and extracts.
 Also, silicones ( like Cyclomethicone) to provide insulation for high temperatures.

-For gray hair, we need to be extra careful before purchasing any product, as gray hair is naturally dry, brittle and coarser in some cases than pigmented hair.
+We need to be extra careful before purchasing any product for gray hair, as it is naturally dry, brittle, and coarser in some cases than pigmented hair.

-The product must not contain harsh chemicals that may harm our fragile hair, like sulfates and alcohol that may lead to moisture loss and increase frizz and dryness.
+The product must not contain harsh chemicals that may harm our fragile hair, such as sulfates and alcohol, which may lead to moisture loss and increase frizz and dryness.

 What Kind of Heat Protectants are Good for Gray Hair: